+On your way you will find cosy Sæby which became market town in 1524.
+Today Sæby is a tourist destination, and the many tourists visit its old houses and small and cosy streets.
+You can also visit the Sæby Museum, Sæby Vandmølle (water mill) or Sæby Mini town – an outdoor exhibition where a 1:10 scale model of the old houses of Sæby have been recreated.
 In Frederikshavn you can get the feeling of being in a “big town”.
 This is a place that throughout many years was a very important heart of navigation which is easy to be seen when looking at the many historical buildings.
 Today you can go by ferry from here to Oslo in Norway and to Göteborg in Sweden, but you can also go by the ferry to Læsø.

 In north east Jutland you will find Voergaard Slot (castle) situated behind the widest moat in Denmark.
 It is one of the finest and most well-preserved castles from the Renaissance.
 In the castle there is an outstanding collection of European art and furniture, among other things some paintings by Goya, Rubens, Rapahel and El Greco, and personal effects from Napoleon the 1st, Louis XIV and Marie-Antoinette.